CMSgov/cms-bb2-python-sdk/README.md

 ## Build

-To build the cms-bb2 package do the following:
+To build the cms_bluebutton package do the following:

 - Build the package: